top of page

 NEXT 6-WEEK SERIES

-A 6-week journey of embodied writing salons to inhabit your body, give voice to your untold stories, and re-member your first tongue — the Wordlessness that came before the Word — the currents of deep inexpressible feeling (eros) expressed through the body as poetry, metaphors, and images of the salt and grit of your ordinary life.
+A 6-week journey of writing salons to inhabit your body, give voice to your untold stories, and re-member your first tonguethe Wordlessness that came before the Word: your invisible currents of feeling expressed through the body as poetry, metaphors, stories, and the salt and grit of your sacred ordinary life.

 Banner image collage art by Gabrielle Rabinowitz: IG | Substack